eljefe303030/Melius/README.md

 8. [Rabbit’s suite of mods](https://next.nexusmods.com/profile/RabbitDoesStuff?gameId=4187) to make area lighting more realistic and playable i.e. not having to walk around in the dark when there are lights around you!
 10. [Revelation - Main Quest Overhaul](https://www.nexusmods.com/starfield/mods/10418) This mod overhauls Starfield's main quest, including removing most Temples.
 11. [Simple Immersive Helmets](https://www.nexusmods.com/starfield/mods/4930) adds an overlay to the screen when wearing a helmet to provide reflections, as you could expect when having glass in front of you.
-12. [Commitment](https://www.nexusmods.com/starfield/mods/13436) Choose only Vanguard, Ranger or Ryujin Operative.
+12. [Commitment (Keep Divorce Options)](https://www.nexusmods.com/starfield/mods/13436) Choose only Vanguard, Ranger or Ryujin Operative.
 Force disguise when undercover for SysDef.

 ## Optional Mods